 Court directs Tihar authorities to provide treatment at AIIMS to Bhim army chief

-A Delhi court directed Tihar jail authorities on Thursday to provide treatment for polycythemia to Bhim Army chief Chandrashekhar Azad, arrested in connection with violence during anti-Citizenship Amendment Act protest in old Delhi's Daryaganj area.
-Chief Metropolitan Magistrate Arul Verma passed the directions on Azad's plea for proper treatment of polycythemia at AIIMS where he had been undergoing the treatment.
+A Delhi court Thursday pulled up Tihar jail authorities for acting in a "callous manner" by flouting laws that safeguard a prisoner's right and asked them to provide treatment to Bhim Army chief Chandrashekhar Azad who was arrested in connection with violence during anti-Citizenship Amendment Act protest in Daryaganj here.
+Chief Metropolitan Magistrate Arul Verma directed the jail authorities to ensure that Azad is treated for polycythemia, a disorder of blood thickness, and taken to AIIMS, Delhi.

+"Since the doctors from AIIMS have reported that the accused (Azad) is suffering from Polycythemia and the fact that the accused has been getting treatment from AIIMS for the last one year, this court hereby directs the concerned jail superintendent of Tihar jail to ensure that the accused is treated for Polycythemia and be given Therapeutic Phlebotomy, and for that purpose he be taken for treatment at AIIMS, Delhi, where his treatment is already going on," the court said.
+It further said that despite knowing Azad's condition, he was given ordinary medical care and not the treatment needed to address his ailment.

+"It is explicit that the accused came to the Jail dispensary and stated that he was a patient of polycythemia.
+However, he was not given treatment for the same, that is he ought to have been administered not ordinary medical aid but the treatment that would address his peculiar ailment.
+This was not done so by the concerned jail authorities.
+"The authorities have acted in a callous manner and have seemingly flouted the law that zealously safeguarded the rights of the citizens, even prisoners," the court said.

 If the treatment was not provided urgently to Azad, it might lead to cardiac arrest, the application stated.
 The Bhim Army chief was sent to judicial custody on December 21 by a Delhi court.